Last remaining British hostage named by Hamas as one of three set to be released

 Two other hostages, Romi Gonen and Doron Steinbrecher, are set to be released on Sunday.

+“Then the most immediate priority will be making sure that the aid that has been put together is able to be released into Gaza to support the people who desperately are in need of it.

+“Then we have that small window of opportunity, that hope that we might be able to get all the parties around the table once again, to focus on a permanent, two-state solution that could prevent this type of war and terrorism from returning to the region in the future.”

-Shadow foreign secretary Dame Priti Patel described the situation in the Middle East as “delicate and fragile” as she urged all parties to “stick with the plan that has been outlined”.
+Shadow foreign secretary Dame Priti Patel also described the situation in the Middle East as “fragile” as she urged all parties to “stick with the plan that has been outlined”.

 She told Sunday Morning With Trevor Phillips on Sky News: “The families in Israel must be just going through the most unimaginable anxiety right now, and the hostage names have now been released.